contentstack/cli/packages/contentstack/README.md

   -x, --deliveryToken=deliveryToken  Delivery Token for source environment

   -y, --yes                          Agree to process the command with the current configuration

+  --onlyAssets                       Unpublish only assets

+  --onlyEntries                      Unpublish only entries

 DESCRIPTION
   The cross-publish command is used for publishing entries and assets from one evironment to other environments